 Who may file a complaint?
 Any person may file a complaint about a police department employee.
 The person filing the complaint must have direct knowledge of the incident.

 What department personnel takes the complaint?
 Complaints may be filed with any supervisor, usually above the rank of the employee (s) involved in the complaint, with his or her immediate supervisor.
-Complaints may also be filed with the following Administrative Division personnel: Patrol Division Commander – Steve McNamara and Investigations Division Commander – Kevin Wagner.
+Complaints may also be filed with the following Administrative Division personnel: Patrol Division Commander – Michael Bork and Investigations Division Commander – Kevin Wagner.